 Best Buy Pivots To Address Changing Retail Landscape

-Best Buy (NYSE: BBY) is a little like the character from “Monty Python and the Holy Grail,” who shouts, “Not dead yet” as undertakers try to cart him away.
+Best Buy (NYSE: BBY) is a little like the character from "Monty Python and the Holy Grail," who shouts, "Not dead yet" as undertakers try to cart him away.
+Best Buy is pivoting toward a new environment where shoppers are increasingly online, and the workforce will demand greater flexibility.

 It was less than a decade ago that the big-box electronics retailer seemed to be on its last legs, losing customers to Amazon (NASDAQ; AMZN).
 Adding insult to injury, people would troop through the stores, examine the merchandise in person, then order it more cheaply from the online giant.